jeremytregunna/ruby-trello/README.md

 end
 ```

-All the calls this library make to Trello require authentication using these keys.
+All the calls this library makes to Trello require authentication using these keys.
 Be sure to protect them.

-So lets say you want to get information about the user *bobtester*.
+So let's say you want to get information about the user *bobtester*.
 We can do something like this:

 ```ruby
 bob = Trello::Member.find("bobtester")